core-wg/senml-etch/draft-ietf-core-senml-etch.md

 The FETCH method can be used to select and return a subset of records, in sequence, of one or more SenML Packs.
-The SenML Records are selected by giving a set of names that, when resolved, match resolved names in a SenML Pack.
+The SenML Records are selected by giving a set of names that, when resolved, match resolved names in a Target SenML Pack.
 The names for a Fetch Pack are given using the SenML "name" and/or "base name" Fields.
 The names are resolved by concatenating the base name with the name field as defined in {{RFC8428}}.

 For example, to select the IPSO resources "5850" and "5851" from the example in {{intro}}, the following Fetch Pack can be used: